The difference between minerals and rocks

 How do minerals form?

-One way minerals are formed is through the cooling and solidification of magma or lava.
+One way they are formed is through the cooling and solidification of magma or lava.
 When molten rock cools and solidifies, it can form crystals of different minerals depending on the temperature, pressure, and composition of the magma.

 Another way minerals are formed is through precipitation from water solutions.
 Dissolved elements in water can bond together to form new crystal structures over time.

-Minerals can also be formed through metamorphism, which occurs when existing rocks are subjected to high temperatures and pressures deep within the Earth’s crust.
+They can also be formed through metamorphism, which occurs when existing rocks are subjected to high temperatures and pressures deep within the Earth’s crust.
 This causes them to undergo chemical changes and transform into different minerals.

 Are minerals valuable?